rjseymour66/documentation/content/en/docs/Golang/repo-dump.md

 ```

+`/internal` directory is special because other projects cannot import anything  in this directory.
+This is a good place for domain code.
+If an entity needs to be accessible to all domain code, place its file in the `/internal` directory.
+Its package name is the project package.
+Each subdirectory in `/internal` is a domain.

 ### run() function in main()

 If you use the `main()` function to run all of the code, it is difficult to create integration tests.
 To fix this, break the `main()` function into smaller functions that you can test independently.
 Use the `run()` function as a coordinating function for the code that needs to run in `main()`.
 So, the `main()` function parses command line flags and calls the `run()` function.